NextSDS Logo

 Hazard Identification

-Enables identification and understanding of health, physical, and environmental hazards posed by chemicals, crucial for proper handling and disposal.
+Enables identification of health, physical, and environmental hazards posed by chemicals.

 Health hazards